SECTIONS

 French

-For lovers of French culture to enjoy conversations and presentations in French on a variety of topics.
+For lovers of French culture to enjoy conversation, discussion and presentations in French on a variety of topics.
+Meetings take place on the first Tuesday of the Month at 1:30 p.m.

 German